femog008/UdacityFlaskMLProject/README.md

 * Add your python code/source files

-* Add a Makefile and define test file
+* Add a Makefile and define test file.
 Create a Makefile and define the following section as show below:
     ![Alt text](images/Screenshot_7.png?raw=true "Add Makefile")
     ![Alt text](images/Screenshot_8.png?raw=true "Add test file")

-* Run a local test to ensure the test with pyling is working Run the command: `make all` and confirm all tests pass
+* Run a local test to ensure the test with pylint is working Run the command: `make all` and confirm all tests pass
     ![Alt text](images/Screenshot_9.png?raw=true "Run make all")